 HMCS Windsor has completed her recent work period and has spent the past week exercising in the Bedford Basin.
 Windsor is currently the only sub on the east coast, Corner Brook, Chicoutimi and Victoria are all currently on the west coast.

-I first learned CPR in Grade 8, back in 1994, in school.
-We should, its a life skill.
+I first learned CPR in Grade 8, back in 1994, in school (in Ottawa).
+We should add this to the school curriculum. its a life skill.
 Its also important if we want to improve outcomes for patients who suffer sudden cardiac arrest.

 You – probably have a few questions:

-Q: is that it? yes it is.
+Q: Hands only CPR – is that it? yes it is.
 Studies have shown that rapid CPR is essential to improving survive ability of cardiac events. get the blood flowing again as fast as you can.

 Q: what about breaths? not that important. there is still quite a bit of oxygen in the blood, but it needs to circulate.
 Plus, breaths are gross – they subject you to communicable diseases, and people having cpr done to them tend to throw up.